coolboyhy1607/remote-swe-agents/README.md

    - Automated workflows and CI/CD integration
    - Custom application development

+4. **GitHub Actions Integration**: Integrate with your repositories using GitHub Actions
+   - Automatically trigger agents from GitHub events
+   - Respond to issue comments and assignments
+   - Seamless CI/CD integration

 For tips on how to effectively use the agents, refer to the "Useful Tips" section below.

+### GitHub Actions Integration

+This repository can be used as a GitHub Action to automatically trigger Remote SWE agents from GitHub events like issue comments, assignments, and PR reviews.
+The GitHub Action uses the Remote SWE API functionality to create and manage agent sessions.

+Use `aws-samples/remote-swe-agents` in your workflow and configure your API base URL and key as repository secrets.
+You can generate API keys from the deployed webapp interface.
+See [action.yml](./action.yml) for input parameters and [.github/workflows/remote-swe.yml](./.github/workflows/remote-swe.yml) for a complete example workflow.

 ## Useful Tips